-We at Urban Homeschoolers are very excited to be offering a special 10-week multi-age elementary learning block taught by Julie Leary on Tuesdays from 9:00 am to 12:00 pm beginning Tuesday, October 4th.
-This unique homeschool block will be held outdoors at the Studio City Unitarian Universalist Church playground located at 12355 Moorpark Street, Studio City.
+We at Urban Homeschoolers are very excited to be offering a special 16-week multi-age elementary learning block taught by Julie Leary on Tuesdays from 9:00 am to 12:00 pm.
+This unique homeschool block is held outdoors at the Studio City Unitarian Universalist Church playground located at 12355 Moorpark Street, Studio City.
 You can visit www.uustudiocity.org to see more about the location.
 This charming tree-shaded location has been home to many homeschool events over the last ten years.
 They are a tried and true, open-minded, and caring community and familiar with our homeschooling philosophies.

 Block 1 – Artists and Their Impact 9:00-9:50 followed by a 10-minute break

-These in-depth artist studies will include: artist biographies, their work, their culture, and surrounding environment, pertinent vocabulary, and how their work helped shape the world around them as well as served as an expression of any environmental or political events of the time.
-Each artist unit is built as a 4-week study.
+These in-depth artist studies will include artist biographies, their work, their culture and surrounding environment, pertinent vocabulary, how their work helped shape the world around them as well as served as an expression of any environmental or political events of the time.
+Each artist unit is built as a 4–5-week study.

 All topics will include story and discussion, geography, student question and opinion time, a journal entry of a “day in the life of a child”, and an art project.

-Each novel will be read aloud by Julie to focus on students’ listening and comprehension skills.
-Each week will include vocabulary, character analysis, story elements, extended learning of specific story notations, and an art or project tie-in.
+Each novel will be a read aloud by me to focus on students’ listening and comprehension skills.
+Each week will include vocabulary, character analysis, story elements, extended learning of specific story notations and an art or project tie in.

-Novel 3 – Number the Stars by Lois Lowry (depending on pacing)
+- Novel 2 (depending on pacing) – Number the Stars by Lois Lowry